How to find the correct meter reading – whether analog, digital or smart

-A correctly read electricity meter reading is crucial for:
+An accurately recorded meter reading is crucial for:

 - an exact electricity bill

-- the annual statement
+- the correct annual statement

-- your own consumption control
+- one's own control over electricity consumption

-1. Ferraris counter (mechanical with turntable)
+Ferraris counter (mechanical with rotating disc)

 The Ferraris meter is one of the so-called three-phase meters, which used to be standard in many households.